 - Examine the underside of the roof deck from inside an attic, where possible, to look for damage or staining caused by leaks

-- Look for mold or rot on the underside of the roof deck indicating that moisture levels in the attic are high because the attic isn’t properly vented, a problem addressed later in this article
+- Look for mold or rot on the underside of the roof deck indicating that moisture levels in the attic are high because the attic isn’t properly vented, a problem addressed later in this guide

-Tearing off and replacing roof decking or roof sheathing costs between $1.50 and $3.25 per square foot, based on whether all or just select sheets need replacing.
+Tearing off and replacing roof decking or sheathing costs between $1.50 and $3.25 per square foot, depending on whether all or just select sheets or boards require replacement.

 Roof Deck Underlayment – The Last Line of Defense

 What’s fastened to the roof deck before shingles are installed will impact how well the entire roof structure can resist moisture.
-There are several components that get installed underneath the shingles for underlying roof protection: underlayments, moisture-and-ice barrier (adhered to the deck via peel-and-stck method) for valleys and eaves and starter shingles along eaves.
+There are several components that get installed underneath the shingles for underlying roof protection: underlayments, moisture-and-ice barrier (adhered to the deck via peel-and-stck method) for valleys and eaves, and starter shingles along the eaves.

 Here’s a look at each:

-Basic underlayment: This is the rolled material that is installed horizontally starting at the eaves.
+This is the rolled material that is installed horizontally starting at the eaves.
 Each successive layer should overlap the last one by at least two inches on roofs with a 4:12 pitch and steeper.
-There are several types and grades of underlayment.
+There are several types and grades of underlayments: